carson-brill/pizza-manager/README.md

 toppings with the Toppings Manager, and then use those toppings to create pizza masterpieces using the Pizza Manager!

+I created this CRUD app to improve upon my web development skills, and to deepen my understanding of
+the workflow for web applications that involve REST APIs.
+See the [Tech Stack Used](#tech-stack-used)
+section for more information on the technologies and frameworks used.

 The application is deployed to the cloud using Google Cloud, and can be accessed here:
 [Pizza Manager App](https://shining-glyph-390520.wl.r.appspot.com/)